dbernhard-0x7CD/dphpc/README.md

 git submodule update --init
 ```

-After installing everthing you can souce env.sh:
+After installing everthing you can source env.sh inside the **project root directory**:
 ```
 source ./scripts/env.sh
 ```
- * This must be done in the project root.

 This sets the following variables and aliases:
 * `sim` to simulate an application for the snitch